 - Pay starts at $50 per piece.
 There are no permanent, full-time, or staff positions available.
 Everything we publish is written by freelancers who sell us articles on a case-by-case, pitch-by-pitch basis.

-- Writers must be U.S.-based or have a U.S. bank account.
+- Writers must be based in the U.S. and have a U.S. bank account.

 What we want: